michellesh/michellesh/_projects/2025-04-23-hexagon-tunnel.md

 This piece was built as a prototype for a much larger (15x30 ft) version that made an appearance at Electric Forest in 2024.
 More info on the Electric Forest piece (plus a video!) can be found here: [https://mickymakes.art/installations/hexagon](https://mickymakes.art/installations/hexagon)

+This smaller, two-person variation cultivates a connection with your partner across the way, and allows you to see the light through the eyes of another.

 {% include gallery.html images=page.gallery-images %}